Agriculture is big business

 Fruit processing - Saskatchewan growers produce approximately five million pounds of fruit per year on 2,000 acres with strong potential to increase acreage with the expansion of irrigation districts and agri-tourism.

-The agriculture industry in Saskatchewan is the most diversified industry sector in Canada with $11.1 billion in export sales in 2012.
-Over $100 million worth of agricultural products were exported to each of the following 18 countries last year:
+The agriculture industry in Saskatchewan is the most diversified industry sector in Canada with $11.7 billion in export sales in 2013.
+More than $100 million worth of agricultural products were exported to each of the following 16 countries last year: